soramitsu/scale-codec-js-library/packages/docs/root/lib/core.md

-# `@scale-codec/core`
+# Core package

-This package contains all necessary low-level tools to perform encoding and decoding between SCALE binaries and their JS representations.
+`@scale-codec/core` package contains all necessary low-level tools to perform encoding and decoding between SCALE binaries and their JS representations.

 ## Contents